Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.77 degrees Kelvin in August 2025, versus 0.70 in July 2025.
+In both land and oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.92 degrees Kelvin in November 2025, compared to 0.93 in October.

 History.
-Here are a few simple statistics computed on the whole sample: the anomaly peaked at 1.17 degrees Kelvin in November 2023; it registered a minimum of -1.06 in December 1916; it averaged -0.24.
+Have a look at some simple statistics calculated on the entire sample: the anomaly averaged -0.24 degrees Kelvin; it reached a maximum of 1.17 in November 2023; it recorded a minimum of -1.06 in December 1916.

 Latest values